 Stephen Lee (M0)

 Stephen Lee is a Hong Kong native who grew up in Seattle, Washington, USA.
 He began playing flute at age 14 and was being honored with numerous awards from his high school years.
 He was privileged to have live performances broadcasted at the KING FM classical radio station in Seattle and later received scholarships from the University of Washington to study with world-renowned wooden flute expert, Felix Skowronek and graduated with a Bachelor's degree in Flute Performance in 2000.
 Stephen was awarded the Trinity Guildhall LTCL Flute Recital Diploma in 2010.

 Relocated back to Hong Kong in 2007, Stephen has been busy teaching and performing.
-Not only that he is the principal flutist of the Hong Kong Symphonia and the Gustav Mahler Orchestra, he also frequently collaborates with many chamber music ensembles.
+Not only that he is the principal flutist of the Hong Kong Symphonia and the Gustav Mahler Orchestra, but he also frequently collaborates with many chamber music ensembles.
 With his multi-talents, Stephen is much sought-after in the pop music field too.
 Recent collaborations include “Anita Mui 10th Anniversary Concert” in 2014; concerts with a Vancouver-based rock band, “BearWithUs”; as well as Hong Kong TV drama’s original soundtrack recordings include “Every Step You Take” 「陪著你走」, “The No No Girl” 「全職沒女」, “Heart and Greed 3” 「溏心風暴3」, the upcoming “OMG, Your Honour“ 「是咁的，法官閣下」and 「解決師」.

 As a composer, Stephen composed both Cantopop and Classical music.
 He composed and arranged music for solo flute with piano, flute ensembles, and flute choir.
 His flute trio piece, “Tango for Three”, was one of the final listed works in the Flute View’s Contest for Composers 2015, where the piece was world-premiered by the Flute View Trio.
 In 2017, Stephen was the assistant music director and music arranger of the Hong Kong original musical drama, “Mencius Sings Around The World” 「孟子與虎媽唱遊大世界」.

-One of Stephen’s pedagogic mottos is to introduce the western flute culture to his students.
+One of Stephen’s pedagogic mottos is to introduce the Western flute culture to his students.
 He led his students to the National Flute Association Convention in the US, one of the largest in the World, in Las Vegas (2012), Washington DC (2015), Minneapolis (2017), and Salt Lake City (2019).
-Stephen is already at the planning of next year’s NFA Convention tour in Chicago (2021).
+Stephen is already planning next year’s NFA Convention tour in San Antonio (2024).